KumarApurva/CarND-LaneLine-P1/README.md

 The goals/steps of this project is following:
 * Make a pipeline that finds relevant lane lines on the road
-* The pipeline was used for both images and video inputs
+* The pipeline can be used for both images and video inputs

 Sequence of steps involved in building the pipeline are listed below: